cosmicoptima/loom/README.md

 - delete current node's siblings
 - (debug) reset state

+buttons shown when hovering over a node in the loom pane:
+- hoist (only show this node and its children)
+- create sibling
+- create child
+- delete

 to install, clone this repository into a directory in `[vault]/.obsidian/plugins`. in the plugin directory, run `npm i` and `npm run build`. you will need node.js 14 or higher. enable the plugin and set the openai api key in the `Loom` settings tab